Drivers of older vehicles in particular are increasingly likely to face extra charges for driving in the capital.

 - Vans, minibuses, horseboxes, motor caravans, utility vehicles and pick-ups registered before October 2002 may have to be modified or pay the charge.

 Ultra Low Emission Zone (ULEZ)

-The ULEZ will start on Monday 8 April 2019 and will cover the same central London area as the Congestion Charge.
-It will affect lots more vehicles than the LEZ, including all cars and motorcycles.
+The ULEZ started on Monday 8 April 2019 covers the same central London area as the Congestion Charge.
+It affects lots more vehicles than the LEZ, including all cars and motorcycles.

 - Runs 24/7 and the daily charge will be £12.50 per car, moped or motorbike